 Public transportation in Romania, under normal circumstances, is quite impractical as well as unpredictable, not to mention the great variability in cleanliness.
-As such, due to the COVID-19 situation, for the safety of our participants, our staff and our hosts, for 2021, the following are mandatory:
+As such, due to the COVID-19 situation, for the safety of our participants, our staff and our hosts, for 2023, the following options are available at additional cost:

-First, all participants are to land in Bucharest (Henri Coanda Airport - Otopeni) and take our chartered bus directly to our hotel base in Odorheiu Secuiesc.
-Participants may opt to take the chartered bus back to the airport at the end of the project, but it is not mandatory (see the project Rules and Regulations and COVID-19 Risk Mitigation Advisory for more details)
+It is highly recommended that all participants land in Bucharest (Henri Coanda Airport - Otopeni) and take our chartered bus directly to our hotel base in Odorheiu Secuiesc.
+Participants may opt to take the chartered bus back to the airport at the end of the project (see the project Rules and Regulations and COVID-19 Risk Mitigation Advisory for more details)

 Second, we want to ensure our participants get to explore the magic of Transylvania, while limiting as much as possible the potential of getting infected.
-Consequently, in 2021, the following field day-trips are mandatory:
+Consequently, in 2023, the following field day-trips are available:

 Day Trip #1 (weekend 1): Szekely Land Day Trip: visit of the Lost Churches sites, including our active site of Patakfalva (Valeni), the Jesus Chapel (the oldest medieval monument around Odorheiu Secuiesc), and the ethnographic museum in Cristuru Secuiesc.
-Day Trip #2 (weekend 1): Medieval Saxon Heritage Day Trip: visit of some beautiful Saxon fortified churches (Cata, Homorod, Viscri) and the Rupea Fortress Day Trip #3 (weekend 2): Brasov Castles Day Trip: visit of Bram Stocker's Bran Castle, Rasnov Fortress, and the amazing Peles Castle, the summer residence of the Romanian kings Day Trip #4 (weekend 2): Visit of the salt mines of Praid, dubbed by our students "the Mines of Moria".
+Day Trip #2 (weekend 1): Medieval Saxon Heritage Day Trip: visit of some beautiful Saxon fortified churches (Cata, Homorod, Viscri) and the Rupea Fortress Day Trip #3 (weekend 2): Brasov Castles Day Trip: visit of Bram Stocker's Bran Castle, Rasnov Fortress, and Peles Castle or Fagaras Castle Day Trip #4 (weekend 2): Visit of the salt mines of Praid, dubbed by our students "the Mines of Moria".